vidyagc/portfolio/_posts/2018-01-20-responsive-design.markdown

 <div>&nbsp;</div>

 <div class="page-content-text">
-Push and pull are also used on the landing page, to ensure that the Liberty Hawk logo (the center of three columns in md viewports) is at the top on small views.
+Push and pull are also used on the landing page, to ensure that the Liberty Hawk logo (the center of three columns in medium viewports) is at the top on small views.
 On the landing page, in small views, <span class="terms">&lt;hr class="star-primary" style="display:visible"&gt;</span> is also used to define thematic breaks between the vertically lined content sections.
 </div>

 <div class="row">